CALL FOR PAPERS 2025

 RULES FOR SUBMISSION

-A_METADATA_OPTION_1_Title, or A_METADATA_OPTION_2_Title
+A_METADATA_OPTION_1_Title, A_METADATA_OPTION_2_Title or A_METADATA_OPTION_3_Title

 The word “Title” should not be written literally, but three words of the title of the Communication separated by underscores.
 For example: